aboorde/ghin-stats/documentation/02-implementation/PUBLIC_PROFILES_IMPLEMENTATION.md

 ## Security Considerations

 - RLS policies ensure data access is properly restricted
-- No sensitive data (email, GHIN number) is shown for public profiles unless explicitly allowed
+- No sensitive data (email, player ID) is shown for public profiles unless explicitly allowed
 - Users have granular control over what data is shared
 - Anonymous users can only read data, not modify anything